 It may be very tempting to take matters into your own hands with FSBO.
 Yes, selling your house via FSBO may get your home sold faster, especially if you have a buyer lined up.
 It’s important to remember that most agents know all of the ins and outs of the real estate market they work in and can help you navigate it.
 Going on your own always ends up costing more money and time than you think.
 If you have general real estate questions, submit them here or message one of our top agents directly.

-Research the costs of selling a house in your city and hire a top real estate agent in your area!
+Research the specific costs of selling a house in your city and hire a top real estate agent in your area!